Public Hearing Request

-- Sign display: The city drafts public hearing sign language, stating the subject of the public hearing, the type of action being requested, and the date, time, and location of the public hearing.
-You will be given a copy of such language, and must post a sign that reflects such language in the front yard of the property.
+- Sign display: The City drafts public hearing sign language, stating the subject of the public hearing, the type of action being requested, and the date, time, and location of the public hearing.
+The applicant will be given a copy of such language, and must post a sign that reflects such language in the front yard of the property.

-- Prior to the public hearing meeting: No later than the end of the day on Thursday of the week before the public hearing, the applicant must submit 15 sets of documents (application, site plan, elevations, and anything pertinent to your request) to the Community Development Department.
-These sets are distributed to the Plan Commission / ZBA, City Council, and city staff in advance to allow adequate time for review prior to the public hearing.
+- Prior to the public hearing meeting: No later than the end of the day on Thursday of the week before the public hearing, the applicant must submit 15 sets of documents (application, site plan, elevations, and anything pertinent to the request) to the Community Development Department.
+These sets are distributed to the PC/ZBA, City Council, and City staff in advance to allow adequate time for review prior to the public hearing.

 - Issuance of permit: Once the ordinance has been approved, a permit can be issued for the project.

-- Estimated length of time: If all requirements are met, the process generally takes approximately two and a half to three months.
+- Estimated length of time: If all requirements are met, the process generally takes approximately two and one-half to three months.